Cyprian Michael Iwene Tansi: Parish priest

 He was unyielding in confronting vice among his flock.
 He had a special interest in preparing young women for marriage.
 With the help of local nuns, the women were taught about Christian marriage and how to care for the children they would have.
 He would organize the community to place the bride to be in a special home wherein she would be looked after until she got married.
 He would not allow men to see their brides before they got married, and if the groom attempted to go there without Fr.
 Tansi's permission, he could be penalized.
 He also had a women's group organized, who would enforce disciplines on their own members to avoid premarital sex and deter abortion.
-He was also a very strict disciplinarian with students who failed to work hard at the parish school, to the point of hiding near the school, waiting for the bell to ring, and then, when he saw students coming late, coming out of his hiding place and penalising them for coming late to school.
+He was strict with students who failed to work hard at the parish school.
+He was known to hide near the school; when he saw students coming late, he would emerge from hiding and penalize them.
+He was remembered for being a perfectionist, which sometimes caused resentment.
+Later, his experience as a novice monk gave him insight into his earlier methods and caused him to reconsider.

-He also was opposed to some aspects of the traditional pagan culture in Nigeria, especially the masquerades, who were believed to be spirits and used to punish innocent people at times.
+He also was opposed to some aspects of the traditional pagan culture in Nigeria.
 Nigerian pagans had murdered his own mother after claiming she was a witch who had caused mischief.

-He gave the community advice and teachings about the right way to live in a practical fashion.
-For example, there were many mango trees in his locale, and it was common for people to go to the trees and throw rocks at the fruit.
-In the process, they would knock down far more than they were going to eat, or knock down the unripe fruit along with the ripened fruit, thus denuding the tree before the season was over.
-Michael considered this very wasteful, and told his parishioners to pluck each mango individually so that nothing was wasted and that they would not lack mangoes to eat later.

-He was also remembered as being a perfectionist, which sometimes caused resentment among those under him.
-Later, his experience as a novice monk would give him insight into his earlier strict methods.